RPasecky/RPasecky.github.io/portfolio.md

 #### On this project:
 - Worked with team of peers to formulate a solution, create a plan of attack and build an infrastructure to support our product.
 - Helped write and create materials for funding applications
-- Was responsible for the entirety of iOS App (Design, Code)
+- Responsible for the entirety of iOS App (Design, Code)
 - Collaborated on Database design